Kia Carnival: Australia

 In Australia, the Carnival is available in S, Si, SLi and Platinum trim levels with the choice of either the Lambda 3.3-litre GDI V6 or the R-Series 2.2-litre I4 Diesel mated to a 6-speed automatic, while models from 2018 came standard with an 8-speed automatic.
 Since its Australian debut in February 2015, the Carnival has consistently been Australia's top selling people mover averaging around 500 sales per month, while for the year of 2019, 6,493 Carnival's had been registered.

 India

 Kia India launched the Carnival in India on 5 February 2020 at the Auto Expo 2020.
 The Indian version is powered by a 2.2-litre CRDi diesel engine, mated to an eight speed automatic transmission.
 The Carnival is available in three variants, which are Prestige, Limousine and Limousine+.

+This model sold more than 14,500 units before it was withdrawn in 2023.